 - Evergreen School District Policies

-A student's absence from school or tardiness must be verified by the parent/guardian with a written note or phone call.
-It is preferred that you call the day of the absence.
+A student's absence from school or tardiness must be verified by the parent/guardian with a written note, email to firstname.lastname@example.org, or phone call.
 Ed.
 Code section 48260 states that any pupil subject to compulsory full-time education or to compulsory continuation education who is absent from school without valid excuse more than three days or tardy in excess of 30 minutes on each of more than three days in one school year is a truant and shall be reported to the attendance supervisor.

 Classrooms are open for community visitations the second Tuesday of each month between the hours of 10 and 11 (except during the state testing window).
 Community members wishing to visit Matsumoto School must sign in and wear special name badges.